-Power helps you live the good life by bringing you closer to your true selfJanuary 28th, 2013 in Psychology & Psychiatry /
+Power helps you live the good life by bringing you closer to your true selfJanuary 28, 2013 in Medicine & Health / Psychology & Psychiatry

 How does being in a position of power at work, with friends, or in a romantic relationship influence well-being?
 While we might like to believe the stereotype that power leads to unhappiness or loneliness, new research indicates that this stereotype is largely untrue: Being in a position of power may actually make people happier.

 Drawing on personality and power research, Yona Kifer of Tel Aviv University in Israel and colleagues hypothesized that holding a position of authority might enhance subjective well-being through an increased feeling of authenticity.
 The researchers predicted that because the powerful are able to "navigate their lives in congruence with their internal desires and inclinations," they feel as if they are acting more authentically—more "themselves"—and thus are more content.

 Their findings are published in Psychological Science, a journal of the Association for Psychological Science.

 In their first experiment, the researchers surveyed over 350 participants to determine if internal feelings of power are associated with subjective well-being in different contexts: at work, with friends, or in romantic relationships.